jovial/stackhpc-ipa-hardware-managers/specs/system_nic.rst

 * the manager is provided with an invalid matching rule (specified below)

 The following scenarios should pass cleaning:

+* A card exists with a pci-id and firmware-version matching one of the matching rules

 * a card exists, but no matching rule with the corresponding pci-id is found.
   This allows you to only check a subset of the network cards, and skip for